Dvogel345/Capstone-Project1/README.md

 # Capstone-Project1
 Making a browser game

+**Jen** & **Who ever reads this code**: This code is organized in this way because netlify didn't like my organization prior; so having everything in folders besides html is what allows netlify to function.

                     Game Requirements

 This game can be designed for 2 or more players (PvP) or 1 player (PvE)